AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 **Prompt:** In the prompt window, enter *"Show revenue by region."*

-**Response:** The AI Assistant intelligently understands that by "region", you mean "customer region".
+**Response:** The AI Assistant intelligently understands that by "region," you mean "customer region."
 It produces a bar chart that best shows revenue by region:

    ![Bar chart](/help/assets/ai-asst-result2.png)

 ### Example 3

 Next, in addition to understanding revenue by region you also want to see data for profit by region.
-Instead of having to repeating the previous prompt, you can ask the AI Assistant to update the most recent visualization and freeform table.
+Instead of repeating the previous prompt, you can ask the AI Assistant to update the most recent visualization and freeform table.

 **Prompt:** In the prompt window, type *"Add profit."*